sageofnotrade/murder-mystery/PLANNING.md

 ### Agent System

-The AI system is built on a modular agent architecture using the Archon MCP framework:
+The AI system is built on a modular agent architecture using the PydanticAI framework:

 1. **StoryAgent**
    - Responsibilities: